K$_2$CoS$_2$: A new two-dimensional in-plane antiferromagnetic insulator: Monolayer

-We also estimated the magnetic transition temperature in monolayer K$_2$CoS$_2$.
-To this end, we use the spin model of Eq.~\eqref{HSM} along with the next-nearest-neighbor coupling and perform Monte Carlo (MC) simulations on a $32\times 32$ spin lattice with 2048 spins.
-We initialize the spins randomly and during the simulations allow each spin to rotate freely along any direction.
-At every temperature, $10^7$ steps are used for equilibration and then average values are calculated over another $10^5$ steps.
-The magnitude of the total spin (per site) in each of the sublattices is plotted as a function of temperature in Fig.~\ref{fig3a}(a).
+We have estimated the magnetic transition temperature of monolayer K$_2$CoS$_2$ based on the spin model of Eq.~\ref{HSM} in which the next-nearest-neighbor coupling was added.
+Monte Carlo (MC) simulations were then performed on a $32\times 32$ spin lattice with 2048 spins.
+Starting with randomly oriented spins, the simulation allowed all spins to rotate freely in three-dimensional space.
+At every temperature, $10^7$ steps were used for equilibration, followed by the calculation of the average value over $10^5$ further steps.
+The magnitude of the total spin (per Co-site) in each of the magnetic sublattices is plotted as a function of temperature in Fig.~\ref{fig3a}(a).
 We also calculated the temperature dependence of the specific heat, which is given by

-The calculated $C_v$ per site is shown in Fig.~\ref{fig3a}(b).
-Both the sublattice magnetization and the specific heat curves clearly show a magnetic transition from a paramagnetic to an AFM state on decreasing the temperature below $T_{N} \approx 15 K$.

-We find that spin interactions in K$_2$CoS$_2$ are dominated by the large intra-chain Heisenberg-like exchange coupling with an onsite spin anisotropy.
-This makes the AFM ordering in K$_2$CoS$_2$ very robust, which persists from bulk to monolayer with almost the same Neel temperature.
-To perform an additional check of this, we explicitly explore the stability and magnetism in bilayer K$_2$CoS$_2$ in the following section.
+Results for $C_v$ per site are shown in Fig.~\ref{fig3a}(b).
+Both the sublattice magnetization and the specific heat curves clearly show a magnetic transition from a paramagnetic to an AFM state with decreasing temperature around $T_{N} \approx 15 K$.
+Our analysis shows that spin interactions in K$_2$CoS$_2$ are dominated by the large intra-Co-chain Heisenberg-like exchange coupling with an onsite spin anisotropy.
+As a result, the AFM ordering in K$_2$CoS$_2$ is very robust and persists from bulk to monolayer with almost the same Neel temperature.
+In this connection we also explored the stability and magnetism of a bilayer of K$_2$CoS$_2$ as discussed below.